 Did you hear the people sing last night?
-As all eyes were on Detroit for the second round of the Democratic Primary debates, a coalition of activists, organizers, and community leaders from Detroit and out of state, gathered outside the Fox Theater to state the peoples’ demands.
+I did, and as all eyes were on Detroit for the second round of the Democratic Primary Debates, a coalition of activists, organizers, and community leaders from Detroit and out of state, gathered outside the Fox Theater to state the peoples’ demands.

-Calling themselves the Frontline Detroit Coalition, the organizer’s demands were simple: they wanted climate change to be looked at seriously by the candidates on the debate stage.
-The group was officially calling for a Green New Deal, specifically for “good, clean energy, local union jobs, affordable and clean water, clean air, and a livable future for Detroit and all frontline communities.”
+Calling themselves the Frontline Detroit Coalition, the organizer’s demands were simple: they want climate change to be looked at seriously by the candidates on the debate stage.
+The group officially called for a Green New Deal, specifically for “good, clean energy, local union jobs, affordable and clean water, clean air, and a livable future for Detroit and all frontline communities.”

-Starting the evening in Detroit’s Cass Park, the rally was more festival than political demonstration, singers were on stage while people danced in the crowd next to massive banners that were calling for a living wage.
-All the while, speakers from around Detroit came together, encouraging all to fight for their community.
+Starting the evening in Detroit’s Cass Park, I noticed that the rally was more festival than political demonstration, singers were on stage while people danced in the crowd next to massive banners that were calling for a living wage.
+All the while, speakers from around Detroit came together, encouraging everyone to fight for their community.

-The goal: to create a green economy, confront climate change, and fight for the betterment of Detroit.
+What is the goal you may ask?
+Well, it’s simple, create a green economy, confront climate change, and fight for the betterment of cities such as Detroit.

-Kim Hunter, of Engage Michigan, believes that the Green New Deal is essential to this fight, and says that a lot of issues are forgotten by the media due to the popular “Detroit Comeback” story.
+Kim Hunter, of Engage Michigan, believes that the Green New Deal is essential to this fight, and says that the media forgets a lot of issues due to the popular “Detroit Comeback” story.

 While Hunter believes that the Green New Deal is a good start, he believes there are matters of the legislation that need to be fleshed out.

-While these issues are recognized by members of Frontline Detroit, the presidential candidates may have the same mindset.
+While members of Frontline Detroit recognize these issues, the presidential candidates may have the same mindset.
 According to Theresa Landrum, part of the 48217 Community and environmental health organization, many of those running for president are out of touch with the needs of most Americans.

 Landrum also believes that in the event of the Green New Deal not being taken seriously enough by America’s politicians, people will need to take the fight into their own hands.

-To say the least, while groups that attended the march such as the Sunrise Movement, Extinction Rebellion, and the Sierra Club represented larger distinct issues, the story of the night for every banner and sign that passed the debate hall was one of fighting for every issue that affect communities such as Detroit at a local level.
+One issue I continuously noticed is that while groups that attended the march such as the Sunrise Movement, Extinction Rebellion, and the Sierra Club represented larger distinct issues, the story of the night for every banner and sign that passed the debate hall was that they were all fighting for the issues that affect communities such as Detroit at a local level.
 From environmental justice and healthcare to economic equality and the right to unionize.

 The last group to march past the Fox was the Detroit chapter of the Democratic Socialists of America.
 Turning out in an incredibly organized fashion, the group came with massive banners calling for a Green New Deal and an entire marching band clad in yellow reflective vests similar to those worn by members of the Yellow Vests Movement.